Melbourne PRP Injections for Joint Pain & Sports Injuries

 How is PRP injected and what are the risks?

-A single 6ml syringe of your PRP is injected directly into the knee joint space by a doctor via a needle of similar size used for routine blood tests.
-As with any injection, there is a small risk of bleeding or knee joint infection (said to be less than 1:100 in healthy people).
+A single syringe of your PRP is injected directly into the affected joint or tendon by a doctor via a needle of similar size used for routine blood tests.
+As with any injection, there is a small risk of bleeding or infection (said to be less than 1:100 in healthy people).
 Every effort is made to reduce the risk of infection, using antiseptics and sterile technique.
 A temporary flare of stiffness, pain and swelling may sometimes occur but generally responds well to paracetamol, relative rest and ice packs.
 Improvement may be noticed within the first few weeks.

 How much does PRP cost at ASD/AOSM?

-Your initial consultation with ASD (to discuss your suitability for PRP) is partly covered by Medicare, leaving a gap of approximately $100 (depending on the duration of the consultation and other issues discussed).
+Your initial consultation with ASD (to discuss your suitability for PRP) is partly covered by Medicare, with a gap fee depending on the duration of the consultation and other issues discussed.
 Medicare, Workcover and TAC generally do not provide patient rebates for the PRP injection fee.
-A fee of $343 (incl GST) applies per injection.
+A fee of $343 (incl GST) applies per injection, as of 1st September 2024, subject to change.
+Please contact the clinic for up to date pricing.
 The majority of this cost is to cover the consumables and centrifuge required to collect PRP.
 Click here for fees on our FAQs page

 We ask that you have relative rest from exercising the area for 24-48 hours following injection.
 Note also that we ask you to not take any aspirin or anti-inflammatories (eg. Nurofen, Voltaren) 7 days before and for 4 weeks after treatment as these medications may interfere with the platelet function and the effectiveness of the treatment.
 You are able to return to daily activities and progress to exercises as prescribed by your doctor or physical therapist as symptoms improve over the week.